It’s not unusual (and it can be fun) to go to happy hour with your colleagues when you start working full-time or even as an intern.

 Even though it may seem like fun, you don’t have to join in on the office drinking just because everyone else is doing it.
 It’s easy to get caught up in the moment when Rihanna is playing and your boss is buying drinks, but remember that you still have things to do outside of work.

 The amusing (and sometimes terrific) thing about alcohol is that it makes you want to stay out later than you originally planned.
 If you’re going to go to a bar, pick exactly when you will leave and how many drinks you’ll have.
 This way, you can stick to your plan and not regret anything in the morning.

 1. Go to Happy Hour if you still have important work to finish.

 Postpone your celebratory drinks until after you complete the day’s tasks.
 You’ll be more productive now and won’t have to feel as guilty tomorrow when your work is done.

 Only commit to things you know you can finish or complete the next morning, and be honest with yourself before leaving.

 2. Get hammered (AKA, pace yourself).

-Every time you have a drink, have a water in between.
-If you feel weird about ordering water, order a tonic and bitters.
-It will look just like a cocktail but it has no alcohol.
+Whenever you drink alcohol, have a glass of water in between each alcoholic beverage.
+If you’re feeling self-conscious about just ordering water at a bar or restaurant, order a tonic with bitters.
+It looks like a cocktail but contains no alcohol.